MedRedaJ/sales-sql-datawarehouse-project/README.md

 # Data Warehouse and Analysis Project (This is a Replication of an SQL Data Warehouse Project by DataWithBaraa)

-Message to DataWithBaraa:
-Thank you 🙌 for this comprehensive and informative project, I was able to learn a lot and practise my data engineering skills.
-This was super helpful in my data learning journey.

 Welcome to my first **Data Warehouse and Analytics Project** !!!
 This project presents a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-This Project is part of a Tutorial Series by the YouTube channel **Data with Baraa**.
-If you are curious about replicating or working on the same or similar project, feel free to visit the channel at this link: https://www.youtube.com/@DataWithBaraa

 ---
 ## 🏗️ Data Architecture